 If you’ve fallen short on some of your personal or professional goals, you might stop to ask why.
 What changes could you make to help yourself?
 Take some time to brainstorm how to achieve your goals and write down some strategies for yourself.
 And take stock of what hasn’t worked.
 If something you’ve tried for months has gotten you nowhere, it’s okay to ditch it.

 Let’s face it: we all space out at work (Don’t tell the boss!).
 And it’s especially easy to lose focus in the warmer months when you just want to be outside.
 How can you kick your brain into high gear when you’re feeling easily distracted?
 Commit to exercising for 30 to 60 minutes three to five days a week.
 Yes, that’s right; doing something great for your body can have major benefits for your mind, too.
 Bonus: you’ll look and feel even better when you hit the beach!
+So grab your eco-friendly activewear and get ready to sweat.

 Okay, be honest with yourself.
 Do you fool around on your smartphone at work?
 I’m not talking about checking your personal email at lunch.
 I mean browsing Facebook and Snapchat and Tinder all day… you know, when you’re supposed to be working.
 This summer, you might consider breaking your bad phone habits in the workplace.
 If the temptation to check Instagram is too great, try leaving your phone in your car for a week.
 Just make sure anyone who might need to reach you knows another way to be in touch.